oshiomah1/TB_RNA_Seq/explaining_scripts.md

 # Control Decision Tree:

--   This is a bit meatier than the control decision tree.
-It combs through NCR database for contemporary info and NCTB for lifetime medical records
+-   This combs through NCR database for contemporary info and NCTB for lifetime medical records

 -   Criteria: Adult patient, no TB symptoms, HIV negative, CANNOT have had a previous case of TB in their lifetime

--   Variables used: Key: Revised_name = Redcap Variable name

 -   It uses two functions; medical validator and self_report_validator for pre-assignments and then combines the two results into the final